Expressing wishes using the simple past

 Situatie (Situation)Voorbeelden (Examples)

 Wens (Wish)Was het al maar zomervakantie.
-(If only it were already the summer holidays.)
+(If only it were summer vacation already.)

 Had ik maar meer geld, dan kon ik mijn huur betalen.
 (If only I had more money, then I could pay my rent.)